Search Close

 Extend Your Experience to the Classroom

 This educator’s guide offers links to trusted resources and organizations.
-The curated list is not exhaustive, but is designed to serve as a starting place for your further inquiry into teaching about the Holocaust, Eva Kor, the Jewish experience, empathy, forgiveness, all related to Eva Kor from Auschwitz to Indiana and Dimensions in Testimony.
+The curated list is not exhaustive, but it is designed to serve as a starting place for your further inquiry into teaching about the Holocaust, Eva Kor, the Jewish experience, empathy, and forgiveness.

 If you have questions regarding the educational experience, please reach out to education@indianahistory.org.